webcomponents-cg/community-protocols/proposal-template.md

 # Design detail

 Go into detail on the design of the API, This is where you go past the surface and explain the mechanics of how the API works.
 If a step-by-step direction is possible, provide it.

+# Open questions

+The first draft of any proposal is not going to have all of the answers.
+Take this space to be clear of what is still unknown.

+# Previous considerations

+List any previous proposals or priority art that inspired this proposal.